Falconiere/falconiere.io/src/data/blog/posts/2025-01/looking-ahead-highlights-of-my-2024-and-exciting-goals.md

 ---
-title: "Looking Ahead: Highlights of My 2024 and Exciting Goals!"
+title: Highlights of My 2024 and Exciting Goals!
 cover: Astronaut-Headshot-Closeup.jpeg
 coverAlt: "Image Cover Looking Ahead: Highlights of My 2024 and Exciting Goals!"
-description: 2024 was a year filled with positive experiences for me.
+description: 2024 proved to be a year rich with valuable experiences that contributed to my growth.
 Here are my highlights!
 author: Falconiere Barbosa
 draft: false
 date: 2025-01-08